pulumi/pulumi-go-provider/README.md

    `Provider` interface and the `RunProvider` function respectively.
 The rest of the library is written against the `Provider` interface.
 2. Middleware layers built on top of the `Provider` interface.
-Middleware layers handle things like token dispatch, schema generation, cancel propagation, ect.
+Middleware layers handle things like schema generation, cancel propagation, legacy provider migration, etc.
 3. A testing framework found in the `integration` folder.
 This allows unit and integration tests against `Provider`s.
 4. A top layer called `infer`, which generates full providers from Go types and methods.